Party or not? Golden Globes proves test for Hollywood sex scandal

 Dustin Hoffman, comedian Louis C.K. and Jeffrey Tambor are among dozens of other celebrities, politicians and businessmen who have been accused of sexual impropriety.

 Reuters is unable to independently verify any of the accusations.
-Weinstein has denied having any non-consensual sex with anyone, Spacey apologized to one of his accusers but was erased from “All the Money in the World” and written out of his TV series “House of Cards.”
+Weinstein has denied having any non-consensual sex with anyone, Spacey apologised to one of his accusers but was erased from “All the Money in the World” and written out of his TV series “House of Cards.”

 Hoffman and Tambor have denied any wrongdoing.
 C.K. admitted past misconduct and his movie and TV projects have been dropped.